1966 Red Rector Field Recording Discovered

 The story of the music that appears at the end of this page starts circa 1966.
-A young Colorado based banjo player named Richard (Rick) Riman ventured with tape recorder in hand to Knoxville, Tenn. with a mission: to gather a collection of music played by Red Rector.
+A young Chicago based banjo player named Richard (Rick) Riman ventured with tape recorder in hand to Knoxville, Tenn. with a mission: to gather a collection of music played by Red Rector.

 That collection recently surfaced at Mandolin Cafe headquarters as part of a different project we were working on.